sezanzeb/JsPlot3D/MORE.md

 - how is the performance for very large dataframes?
 - add a module that handles the creation of dataframes from other data formats, which would help to clean up src/JsPlot3D.js a little
+- move code out of JsPlot3D.js into modules
+- make a module that returns min and max values for standard cases
+- move normalization code into the modules in src/plotModes/*.js.
+(The x2 normalization in src/plotModes/Barchart.js is already there)

 **experimental:**